decodingml/llm-twin-course/README.md

 ## Lessons

+→ [Quick overview](https://medium.com/decodingml/the-llm-twin-free-course-on-production-ready-rag-pipelines-c96472f4e8c8) of each lesson of the LLM Twin free course.

 > [!IMPORTANT]
 > **To understand the entire code step-by-step, check out our articles ↓**
 >
-> `The course is split into 11 lessons.
+> `The course is split into 12 lessons.
 Every Medium article will be its own lesson.`

 ### System Design
 1. [An End-to-End Framework for Production-Ready LLM Systems by Building Your LLM Twin](https://medium.com/decodingml/an-end-to-end-framework-for-production-ready-llm-systems-by-building-your-llm-twin-2cc6bb01141f)